 A Discussion with Robert Cekuta, Deputy Assistant Secretary of State for Energy, Sanctions and Commodities

-Background: As part of the Future of Track-Two Diplomacy Undergraduate Fellows Seminar, in fall 2010 Nora Hajjar interviewed Robert Cekuta, deputy assistant secretary of state for energy, sanctions, and commodities, about the intersections of U.S. foreign policy, religion, and track-two diplomacy.
+Background: As part of the Future of Track-Two Diplomacy Undergraduate Fellows Seminar, in spring 2011 Nora Hajjar interviewed Robert Cekuta, deputy assistant secretary of state for energy, sanctions, and commodities, about the intersections of U.S. foreign policy, religion, and track-two diplomacy.

 Please tell me about your current responsibilities and how you got to this position.

 I’ve worked mostly in energy and security both in the United States and globally.
 I have worked in imported oil and sanction policy.
 For example, I’ve worked with Iran in measures to take to convince Iran not to create nuclear weapons.
 In Libya I’ve worked with them so they can take control of their own country.
 I’ve worked on economic sanctions, commodities, and conflict diamonds in Africa.
 I’ve worked with Liberia in the 1990s with the conflict diamonds so we are able to better distinguish where the diamonds come from.
 This is why the Kimberly Process came into place.
 It is a way for governments and non-governments to work together to identify where the diamonds have come from.
 In Zimbabwe, recently, I worked with them in their new diamond field.
 Recently the military drove out people who had found diamonds and were working there.
 We want to make sure the diamonds in Zimbabwe are acceptable and that we know where they’ve come from.
 I have also worked with the conflict minerals in the eastern Congo and the shortages of earth metals, which are used for micromagnets.
 Currently the Chinese produce 95 percent—they priced everyone else out.
 I’ve worked 30 years in the department, mostly in [economics].
 I have served in Yemen, Swaziland, South Africa, Iraq, Albania, Germany, Japan, and Afghanistan through the Foreign Service.

 As you know, I am in a class studying the intersection of U.S. foreign policy and religious factors abroad.
 In your experience, have you seen intersections of religious identity and faith with certain topics, regions, or policy issues?